From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Details of Data Construction Strategies

 where $\land$, $\lor$, and $\neg$ denote logical AND, OR, and NOT, respectively.
 As illustrated in Fig.~\ref{fig:app_occ}, $M_{\text{inp}}$ excludes occluders while preserving non-occluded facial areas for inpainting.

 While our occlusion annotations can be incomplete or noisy, and using occlusion masks may introduce slight blur near mask boundaries and occasional lip degradation, as shown in the main text, the pipeline still supplies \emph{paired and coherent} references that preserve the scene’s occlusion patterns.
-This supervision encourages the final \emph{editor} to model occlusion–face interactions in context, enabling robust handling of occlusions without labor-intensive manual intervention.
+This supervision encourages the final mask-dubber to model occlusion–face interactions automatically, enabling robust handling of occlusions without labor-intensive manual intervention.